oTree-org/oTree/_docs/ztree.md

-# oTree for z-Tree programmers
+# oTree glossary for z-Tree programmers

 For those familiar with z-Tree, here are some notes on the equivalents of various z-Tree concepts in oTree.
+This document just gives the names of the oTree feature;
-For full explanations of each concept, see the [reference documentation](https://github.com/oTree-org/oTree/blob/master/README.md).
+for full explanations of each concept, see the [reference documentation](https://github.com/oTree-org/oTree/blob/master/README.md).

 This list will expand over time.
 If you would like to request